The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush

 International entry is allowed for: Entry is partially open for citizens and permanent residents of Germany

-The above information was last checked on 16/10/2021.
-Remember to check the latest COVID-19 travel safety regulations for your train between Munich and Paris closer to your date of departure here.
+The above information was last checked on 25/06/2022.
+Remember to check the latest COVID-19 travel safety regulations for your train to Paris from Munich closer to your date of departure here.

-Entry into Germany is allowed for: Entry is partially open for citizens and permanent residents of France
+Reentry to Germany is allowed for: Entry is fully open for citizens and permanent residents of France

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

 Some of the Munich train stations to Paris you can start your journey from include München Hbf, München Hackerbrücke and München Marienplatz.
 Similarly, some of the arrival train stations in Paris include Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.

 When travelling this route, Omio customers are departing most frequently from München Hbf and arriving in Paris Gare de Lyon.

-The most popular departure train station with passengers for this trip, called München Hbf, is located 1 mile (s) / 1 km from the city centre of Munich.
+The most popular departure train station with passengers for this trip, called München Hbf, is located 2.3 miles (3.7 km) from the city centre of Munich.

 The most popular arrival train station, Paris Gare de Lyon, is located 1.9 miles (3.1 km) away from the city centre of Paris.